Fzgt/Fzgt/README.md

 </pre>

 - 🏖 Currently study as a postgraduate at the University of Adelaide.
-- 🌱 Worked in Baidu, BioMap with 3 years of experience specializing in front-end.
+- 🌱 Worked in Baidu, BioMap, BeyzAI with 3 years of experience specializing in front-end.
 - 🏗 Focusing on Web Infra, CI/CD, DevOps, Perf Opt.
 - 💬 WeChat: scy35269935